Skyrail Rainforest Cableway: History

 The Skyrail concept was put forward in 1987, with construction beginning in June 1994.
 Pre-construction included consultation with and approval from 23 local, state and federal government agencies and local communities along with numerous assessments including an Environmental Impact Study.
 It also established an agreement with the Djabugay Tribal Aboriginal Corporation for the protection of Aboriginal cultural heritage.
-Skyrail is owned and operated by the Chapman Group, led by George Chapman, who was named one of Queenslands' 2011 Queensland Greats.
+Skyrail is owned and operated by the Chapman Group, led by George Chapman, who was named one of Queensland's 2011 Queensland Greats.
 His son, Dr Ken Chapman, is Skyrail's managing director and daughter, Karen Hawkins, is a director.
 The AU$35 million cableway opened to the public on 31 August 1995 with 47 gondolas.
 A AU$2.5 million upgrade in May 1997 increased the number of gondolas to 114, enabling it to carry over 600 passengers an hour in each direction.
 In 2006, it underwent an AU$2.5 million upgrade which included a replacement café, expanded ticketing services and a larger retail store.
 In November 2013, it introduced 11 Diamond View glass floor gondolas, and in April 2014, the Canopy Glider, a ranger-escorted, open-air gondola, was added.
 Special guests at Skyrail include Queen Elizabeth II and Prince Philip in March 2002, former Australian politician Julia Gillard in 2004, and Australian tennis player Pat Rafter in 2013.

+Complimentary ranger guided tours are available at Red Peak.
+An interpretative display the 'Rainforest Discovery Zone' is located at Red Peak.
+A Rainforest Interpretation Centre, developed in conjunction with the Commonwealth Scientific and Industrial Research Organisation (CSIRO), is located at the Barron Falls.
+The Edge Lookout, open to the public since March 2019, is located at Barron Falls.
+The lookout reaches out 160 m above Barron Gorge floor, with views across the Gorge and Barron Falls.
+The lookout also incorporates a glass floor section.